CHOWMHALVIN/Placement-Portfolio-PPT/README.md

 ## Disclaimer
 - Reports are redacted to protect hospital operations
 - No patient data or sensitive information is included
-- Focuses on technical implementations and professional growth
+- Focuses on high-level implementations and professional growth